aleph2c/miros/doc/batterychargingexample.rst

 11.5 V.  This stabilized voltage is called the "Open Circuit Voltage" of the battery.`

-:new_spec:`The "Open Circuit Voltage" is a kind of hidden state of the battery.
+:new_spec:`The "Open Circuit Voltage" is a kind of hidden state.
 When the charger was connected, we could not read this "Open Circuit Voltage" from the terminals, because the charger was holding the voltage at 13.5 V.`

 :new_spec:`But, this "Open Circuit Voltage" isn't what you really care about, you just want to turn your car on right?
 To do that, your battery will need to